-The Data Controllers are specified for each AGILE CST and include the University of Liverpool (for all CSTs) and University of Southampton (for specific CSTs).
+The Data Controllers are specified for each AGILE CST and include the University of Liverpool (role: Sponsor for all CSTs) and Liverpool University Hospitals NHS Foundation Trust (role: Lead NHS Site).
 This means that they will decide how your personal information, as a participant in the trial, is created, collected, used, shared, archived and deleted (processed).